bmeaut/grainautline/docs/usermanual.md

 Currently, the most appropriate selection and visualization mode is the following:

 * Inverted or Complex selection visualization (changed by F9), together with selection by right button press and mouse movement (toggled by F8).
+Make the Blobs layer invisible (inverted selection layer will show them), and the selection layer transparent (so that the original image remains visible).

 ## Global functions